 The use of spotted gum for decking and flooring is an excellent alternative.
 Significant demand exists for spotted gum flooring and spotted gum battens.
 The prevalence of timber flooring and timber walls is due to their cosy, earthy ambience.
 The wood has great hardwood properties, is resilient, and, with proper maintenance, may last for more than 40 years.

 The high Janka (hardness) and the moderate thickness of decking made from Spotted Gum make it very scratch- and impact-resistant.
 Spotted Gum decking is strong and long-lasting due to the hardwood’s frequent use in industrial applications.
 The firewood produced from spotted gum is trustworthy.
 It is ideal for use inside open fireplaces because of its high heat output and low smoke output.
+Visit DiyTelevision and learn about how spotted gum wood is ideal for open fireplaces, producing more heat and less smoke.

 A previous fire makes it much simpler to ignite the wood, and once it is ablaze, the wood burns slowly and cleanly.
 Wood that has been kiln-dried and processed at the mill may emit hazardous chemicals and should be burnt with care, especially in confined places.